 I was always baffled as to why everyone wasn’t polite to me.
 Ultimately, it turned out to be an “I’m the asshole, not everyone else” sort of predicament.

 Do you have a natural bitch face?
 Well work on it.

-In case you haven’t noticed, most of the time you say anything to anyone it’s to get their attention.
+In case you haven’t noticed, most of the times you say anything it’s to get someone’s attention.